Sreyan88/GAMA/README.md

 This is the official implementation of our paper [GAMA: A Large Audio-Language Model with Advanced Audio Understanding and Complex Reasoning Abilities](https://arxiv.org/abs/2406.11768).

+### Updates 🚨

+- 🎉 GAMA achieves the highest F1 score amongst all LALMs on [Deductive Reasoning benchmark by Microsoft](https://arxiv.org/abs/2407.18062) (Table 4; ACE F1 and NACC)!
+- 🎉 GAMA achieves the highest F1/Accuracy score amongst all LALMs on [Audio Hallucination benchmark by NTU](https://arxiv.org/abs/2406.08402)!
+A staggering 81.7% on POPE for Random and w/ Sampling.

 ### Demo
 We have hosted 2 HF spaces, generously supported by HuggingFace🤗 for GAMA and GAMA-IT.
 Feel free to play around with our models here: